RSpec tests for your Puppet manifests

 There are a lot of people confused by the purpose of these tests as they can’t test the result of the manifest on a live system.
 That is not the point of rspec-puppet.

-Whether you’re testing classes, defined types, hosts or functions the structure of a your test file is always the same
+Whether you’re testing classes, defined types, hosts or functions the structure of your test file is always the same.

 require 'spec_helper'